 FAMILY NURSE PRACTITIONER MS(N)

-The Nurse Anesthesia Program is a 28-month course of Graduate study that integrates research, physiology, pharmacology, pathophysiology, and anesthesia principles in didactic and clinical training.
-Foundational skill development and crisis management occurs in the state-of-the-art, high-fidelity human patient Simulation Center.
+The Nurse Anesthesia Program is a 36-month course of graduate study that integrates research, physiology, pharmacology, pathophysiology, and anesthesia principles in didactic and clinical training.
+Foundational skill development and crisis management occurs in the state-of-the-art, high-fidelity human patient simulation center.
 Students also receive advanced clinical training in administration of all anesthetic and insertion of central venous and arterial lines.

 DOCTOR OF NURSING PRACTICE (DNP)

-The Doctor of Nursing Practice is the terminal practice degree in Nursing.
-This degree builds upon the student's current knowledge of clinical practice.
-The DNP will prepare students to practice at the highest clinical level and provide leadership in our dynamic healthcare systems.
+The Doctor of Nursing Practice is the terminal practice degree in nursing.
+This degree prepares students to practice at the highest clinical level and provide leadership in our dynamic healthcare systems.